forever9teen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that creates a new local variable.
+ a script that creates a new global variable.

 Name: BEST

 Value: School